afontana1/Data-Engineering/ML/LLM-projects/tutorials/RAG_Techniques/README.md

     #### Implementation 🛠️
     Retrieve entities and their relationships from a knowledge graph relevant to the query, combining this structured data with unstructured text for more informative responses.

-25. GraphRag (Microsoft) 🎯
+27. GraphRag (Microsoft) 🎯
     - **[GraphRag](all_rag_techniques/Microsoft_GraphRag.ipynb)**

     #### Overview 🔎
     Microsoft GraphRAG (Open Source) is an advanced RAG system that integrates knowledge graphs to improve the performance of LLMs

     #### Implementation 🛠️
-    • Analyze an input corpus by extracting entities, relationshipsfrom text units. generates summaries of each community and its constituents from the bottom-up.
+    • Analyze an input corpus by extracting entities, relationships from text units. generates summaries of each community and its constituents from the bottom-up.

-26. RAPTOR: Recursive Abstractive Processing for Tree-Organized Retrieval 🌳
+28. RAPTOR: Recursive Abstractive Processing for Tree-Organized Retrieval 🌳
     - **[LangChain](all_rag_techniques/raptor.ipynb)**
     - **[Runnable Script](all_rag_techniques_runnable_scripts/raptor.py)**